xak200/Portfolio/README.md

 [Intro to Machine Learning](./Intro%20to%20Machine%20Learning):

-In this class, I am learning about the theoretical foundations of machine learning and how to apply machine learning to solve new problems.
+In this class, I learned about the theoretical foundations of machine learning and how to apply machine learning to solve new problems.

-Topics covered so far include:
+Topics covered include:
 - Perceptron algorithm
 - Support vector machines (Pegasos algorithm)
 - Kernel methods
 - Learning theory
 - Decision Trees
 - K-means clustering

-There is currently no code in the GitHub folder.
-If you would like to see samples, please e-mail me at xak200@nyu.edu.
-Code will be added at the end of the course in May 2016.
+- Naive Bayes

 -------------------